sung-won-kim/sung-won-kim/README.md

 -->

 ## Interest
-- Graph Neural Networks
-  - Learning-based 3D Simulation via GNN
+  - Learning-based 3D Simulation
-  - Federated Learning
+  - Federated Learning (Data-driven AI)
   - Data-Efficient Deep Learning
 - Anything related to the tasks that can be addressed in real-world scenarios!